ynyeh0221/ai-model-management-rag-system/demo/deepseek-llm/sample_input_output_2.md

 Output:
 ```
+### EXECUTIVE SUMMARY

+This report presents a detailed analysis of three models that use variations of the Unet architecture: Generative-Fashion-MNIST_script_unet, Generative-Oxford-102-Flower_v1, and Generative-Fashion-MNIST_latent_new_model.
+These models employ UNet or ConditionalUnet architectures for various tasks such as image denoising, flower classification, and fashion item recognition using grayscale images.
+The three models have distinct features, hyperparameters, frameworks, and datasets.

+### TECHNICAL SPECIFICATIONS

+Model 1: Generative-Fashion-MNIST_latent_new_model
+* Architecture: SimpleUNet
+	+ Input channels: Equal to 1
+	+ Hidden dimensions: [32, 64, 128]
+	+ Residual blocks: UNetResidualBlock (5)
+	* Framework: PyTorch 2.7
+* Dataset: Fashion MNIST
+* Training Configuration:
+	+ Batch Size: 256
+	+ Learning Rate: 0.001
+	+ Optimizer: Adam
+	+ Epochs: 10
+	+ Hardware Used: GPU (or CPU)

+Model 2: Generative-Oxford-102-Flower_v1
+* Architecture: ConditionalUNet
+	+ Decoder with conditioning layers for flower classification
+	* Dataset: Oxford-102 Flowers Dataset
+* Framework: PyTorch 2.7
+* Training Configuration:
+	+ Batch Size: 256
+	+ Learning Rate: 0.001
+	+ Optimizer: Adam
+	+ Epochs: 1000
+	+ Hardware Used: GPU (or CPU)

+Model 3: Generative-Fashion-MNIST_script_unet
+* Architecture: UNetDenoiser
+	+ Modified U-Net architecture for grayscale image denoising
+	* Dataset: Fashion MNIST
+* Framework: PyTorch 2.7
+* Training Configuration:
+	+ Batch Size: 128
+	+ Learning Rate: 0.0002
+	+ Optimizer: AdamW
+	+ Epochs: 150
+	+ Hardware Used: CPU (or GPU)

+### IMPLEMENTATION DETAILS

+Each model has its distinct implementation details, such as the number of layers and parameters in UNet or ConditionalUNet architectures.
+The SimpleAutoencoder class in Model 1 employs the aforementioned architecture with a few adjustments for autoencoding tasks.
+Similarly, conditional branches are included in the ConditionalUNet architecture used in Model 2 to handle flower classification.

+### PERFORMANCE ANALYSIS

+Each model offers different performance metrics based on their respective architectures and datasets.
+The Generative-Fashion-MNIST_latent_new_model achieves better denoising results, while the other two models excel in classifying flowers using the Fashion MNIST dataset.

+### TECHNICAL INSIGHTS

+These three UNet or ConditionalUnet variations showcase how a well-structured neural network architecture can be adapted to address various tasks like image denoising and classification by incorporating additional conditioning layers in conditional networks.
+However, further enhancements could include adjusting hyperparameters for better learning, implementing data augmentation techniques to increase training diversity, and fine-tuning the UNet architecture based on certain performance criteria (e.g., minimal amount of noise).

 +------+-----------------+------------------+---------------------+--------+------------+------------+-----------------+----------------------+-----------+------------+------------+-------+------+-----------+--------+-----+
 | Rank | Model ID        | Similarity Score | Similarity Distance |   Size | Created    | Modified   | Path            | Description          | Framework | Arch       | Dataset    | Batch | LR   | Optimizer | Epochs | HW  |
 +------+-----------------+------------------+---------------------+--------+------------+------------+-----------------+----------------------+-----------+------------+------------+-------+------+-----------+--------+-----+